-Nimbio is a service that allows residents in gated communities to control the gate with their smartphone from anywhere.
-Your residents will be able to manage temporary guest access, like disposable single use keys, with a few taps on their phone.
+Nimbio is a service that allows residents behind gates or buzzer buildings to open the gate or building with their smartphone from anywhere.
+Residents will be able to manage temporary guest access, like disposable single use keys, with a few taps on their phone.
 Sharing insecure 4-digit access codes will be a thing of the past.

-We install a small box on your HOA’s gate opener, free of charge, that connects to our cloud server via either WiFi or cellular network.
-Once a resident’s account has been approved by the HOA, they can open the gate using our secure app, and they will be able to manage guest access with a few taps on their phone.
-Our server sends a signal to the box to open the gate whenever an authorized resident or guest makes a valid request, and then sends a success message back to resident when the gate opens.
+We install a small box on your gate or buzzer building that connects to our server via cellular network.
+Once a resident’s key request has been approved by the administrator, the resident can open the gate or building using our secure app, and they will be able to manage guest access with a few taps on their phone.
+Our server sends a signal to the box to open the gate whenever an authorized resident or guest makes a valid request, and then sends a success message back to resident when the gate or building opens.

-Nimbio works with nearly any gate operator or any electronic lock in general.
+Nimbio works with nearly any gate operator or any electronic lock, including buzzer buildings.

-If you’re interested in installing Nimbio in your community, contact us and our installation experts will set up an appointment at your convenience.
-The Nimbio device can be installed on most electronic gates in less than an hour, all free of charge.
+If you’re interested in installing Nimbio in your building or community, contact us and our installation experts will set up an appointment at your convenience.
+The Nimbio device can be installed on most electronic gates or buildings in less than an hour.
 Click here to contact us to set up an appointment.

-Nimbio devices have 3 different ways of connecting to the internet: WiFi, Ethernet, and Cellular.
-This means that nearly any gate can be connected.
+Nimbio devices come with a pre-installed sim card that connects to the strongest available local cell network.
+This means that nearly any gate or electronic lock can be connected.
 Gates in remote locations with no WiFi coverage can be controlled via cellular network.

 Whether it’s support for self driving deliveries or the latest security patch, Nimbio servers push regular updates to the mobile device software.
 This means that Nimbio device owners can be sure that they will continue to have access to the newest and most secure features available, no matter when their hardware was installed.

 A Nimbio “master” key allows community residents to create and share all types of keys other than master keys.
-Master key holders can create, share, or revoke an unlimited number of keys, and have access to logs of all entries using keys created by that master.
-The HOA may determine the number of master keys per home/unit.
+Master key holders can create, share, or revoke an unlimited number of keys, and have access to logs of all entries using keys created by that master key.

 The Nimbio box runs on an industry standard operating system called Linux.
 This means that as vulnerabilities arise in Linux itself, our servers will be able to send security updates to the box on a regular basis.
 For a hacker to defeat our box, they will have to have cracked Linux, in which case opening gates is not going to be high on an attacker’s list of targets.